BYUcs236ta/cs236_Decker_Goodrich/Lab2a.md

 ### TODO for the project
 ##### (NOT REQUIRED FOR THE LAB)
-1. Write and test parsing functions for the remaining grammar rules (Hint: this lab only covered terminals.
-For non-terminals in the grammar call the function associated with the production)
+1. Write and test parsing functions for the remaining grammar rules
 2. Write a `run` function for the parser
 3. Modify `main` to call the `run` function in the try-catch section
 4. Import your code from project 1 and pass the vector of tokens that code creates into the Parser